 Law and Order is a frequent shopper, as were Breaking Bad and Dexter.

-Think Game of Thrones’ top shelf gore is too classy to be store-bought?
-Think again.
-The severed heads of many GOT characters were ordered here, then their faces were composited on in post.
+The severed heads of many Game of Thrones characters were bought here, then their faces were composited on in post.

 The place does booming business around Halloween, when the cheesier plastic skulls and zombie costumes go like hotcakes.